 - make sure our workers and volunteers are properly trained

 - constantly review and improve our policies and guidance

-The overarching purpose of the Safeguarding Adults Board is to help and safeguard adults with care and support needs.
-You can read more about its purpose, core duties and principles here.
+The purpose of the Safeguarding Adults Board is to help and safeguard adults with care and support needs.
+Find out about its member, purpose, core duties and principles.